 Because of the manner in which the lists are created and maintained and the similarity in names or portions thereof, the Foundation recognizes there can be mistakes on the list or the list-checking can create false positives.
 The Foundation is committed to working with its grantees to address any issues that may arise during the list-checking process.

-If you have any questions about the Foundation’s process or your responsibility under the terms of the Grant Agreement, grantees should contact their program officer or use the feedback link at the bottom of this page.
+If you have any questions about the Foundation’s process or your responsibility under the terms of the Grant Agreement, grantees should contact their program officer.

 Remember that this area is complex and rapidly evolving.
 While we intend to update this section of the Grant Resources from time to time, this area — and Mott’s own compliance procedures and requirements — may change without being promptly reflected in the Grant Resources.